Fondation Recherches 3R - Page d'accueil

 3R-Project 108-07

-In-vitro fish hepatocytes as a source of metabolic clearance data in alternative approaches to reduce in-vivo bioaccumulation testing of fish
+Cultured piscine hepatocytes as an in-vitro source of metabolic clearance data that is currently gleaned by in-vivo bioaccumulation testing in fish

 Catharina Lany and Helmut Segner